soyinkas1/Time-Series-Analysis-and-Forecasting-with-Dash-Web-App/README.md

  While we expected ARIMA, SARIMA to also struggle with this data set having non-seasonal variability (peaks and dips) from external events, we explored further with them.

 * ARIMA, SARIMA
 - Hyperparameter selection: Based on the ACF and PACF plots done during EDA, ARIMA(1, 1, 0) was first experimented with to have a base model for comparison.
-This model fitted well but there was apparent concerns with the residuals normality and heretoskedasticity.
+This model fitted well but there was apparent concerns with the residuals normality and heteroskedasticity.

 `Residuals Normality:` This refers to whether the residuals (errors) from the model follow a normal (bell-shaped) distribution.
 Non-normal residuals may indicate that the model is missing something or that the assumptions of the analysis are not fully satisfied.